I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspinhandshake.md

 <p><b>KsPinHandshake </b>returns STATUS_SUCCESS if the connected pin is accepting the negotiated connection.
 Otherwise, it returns an appropriate error code.</p>

 ## -remarks
 <p>Protocol handshakes can be used to negotiate private interfaces between two pins that are both AVStream pins. </p>

 <p>Connections between AVStream pins are performed using this type of handshake.</p>

-<p>Protocol handshakes can be used to negotiate private interfaces between two pins that are both AVStream pins. </p>

-<p>Connections between AVStream pins are performed using this type of handshake.</p>